'Away from the noise': How Liberal Americans are coping with Election Day anxiety | Politics

 'Away from the noise': How Liberal Americans are coping with Election Day anxiety

-"I think that's the only thing that's going to save me," said Baer, 70.
-"I'm going to be writing my stories."
 A professor of American literature and a poet, Baer began writing short memoir-like stories as the coronavirus ravaged her home state and shares them on Facebook as a way of coping with the stream of dreadful news.
+SEW, RAKE LEAVES OR MEDITATE

 - READ MORE ON: